MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-sccm.md

 <span id="sccm1602"/>
-## Onboard Windows 10 machines using System Center Configuration Manager earlier versions
+## Onboard Windows 10 machines using Microsoft Endpoint Configuration Manager earlier versions
-You can use existing System Center Configuration Manager functionality to create a policy to configure your machines.
-This is supported in the following System Center Configuration Manager versions:
+You can use existing Microsoft Endpoint Configuration Manager functionality to create a policy to configure your machines.
+This is supported in the following Microsoft Endpoint Configuration Manager versions:

 - System Center 2012 Configuration Manager
 - System Center 2012 R2 Configuration Manager
-- System Center Configuration Manager (current branch), version 1511
+- Microsoft Endpoint Configuration Manager (current branch), version 1511
-- System Center Configuration Manager (current branch), version 1602
+- Microsoft Endpoint Configuration Manager (current branch), version 1602

-### Onboard machines using System Center Configuration Manager
+### Onboard machines using Microsoft Endpoint Configuration Manager

 1. Open the SCCM configuration package .zip file (*WindowsDefenderATPOnboardingPackage.zip*) that you downloaded from the service onboarding wizard.
 You can also get the package from [Microsoft Defender Security Center](https://securitycenter.windows.com/):